 Now is the time for your business to discover Pittsburgh.
 Join Google, Seagate, RAND and a growing list of other companies that have recently relocated or opened additional offices in the area.
 What's the attraction?
 Within a two-hour flight of 70% of North America, the Pittsburgh region is easy to access.
 The area also offers cost effectiveness in business space rental and purchase prices, salaries and energy costs.

 Pittsburgh is hot!
 The region ranks among America's 50 Hottest Cities for business relocation and expansion, according to Expansion Management magazine.
 Pittsburgh's real estate professionals are ready to help you.
 To find an agent, go to VisitPITTSBURGH's Relocation Directory.
 You can also use the Pittsburgh Prospector, an interactive Internet mapping program, to discover the site selection services you need.

 The region also offers providers to help you with specific interests.
 For instance, Cool Space Locator, a non-profit organization that helps businesses find new locations, often in recycled buildings, works to revitalize business districts in our urban communities.
 Interested in brownfield redevelopment?
-The Pennsylvania Department of Environmental Protection''s Land Recycling Program created PA SiteSearch as a "one-stop-shop" for buyers and sellers interested in these areas.
+The Pennsylvania Department of Environmental Protection's Land Recycling Program created PA SiteSearch as a "one-stop-shop" for buyers and sellers interested in these areas.
+If you're looking for all-inclusive modern executive suites, look no further than BusinesSuites for your office and virtual needs.
+Fully equipped with all the office necessities including internet, mail service and copiers, all you need to bring is yourself.

 To learn more from other professionals in the area, visit the local chapters of the National Association of Industrial and Office Properties, the local International Facility Management Association chapter, or the Building and Office Manager Association.